-In 2023, the company SPEIRA RECYCLING SERVICES NORWAY AS (org. no. 991 687 653) joined the Speira Group as part of Speira's acquisition of the European operations of the US-based Real Alloy Group.
-The company has factories in Rød and Raudsand (approx. 1 hour from Molde) with recycling of aluminum slag as its core business.
-The companies SPEIRA AS and SPEIRA RECYCLING SERVICES NORWAY AS have a joint website and are covered by the same system for due diligence under the Transparency Act.
+In 2023, the company Speira Recycling Services Norway AS joined the Speira Group as part of Speira's acquisition of the European operations of the US-based Real Alloy Group.
+The company has factories in Rød and Raudsand with recycling of aluminum slag as its core business.
+The companies Speira AS and Speira Recyling Services Norway AS have a joint website and are covered by the same system for due diligence under the Transparency Act.
 The reporting under the Transparency Act is common to the companies.
-In the following, reference is made to Speira as a company, and unless otherwise stated, the report is common to SPEIRA AS and SPEIRA RECYCLING SERVICES NORWAY AS respectively.
+In the following, reference is made to Speira as a company, and unless otherwise stated, the report is common to Speira AS and Speira Recycling Services Norway AS respectively.